 Why do you want to become a social worker?

 To make things better, to help the others, to make a difference in this world.
-This should be your aim and your answer to this interview question.
+This should be your aim and your answer.

 Why are you applying for a job in our institution?

-You should be aware of the problems in the institution, before the start of the interview.
+You should be aware of the problems the institution works with.
 To mention that you are aware of the concrete problem and believe that you can be the right person to solve it is actually a good answer.
 Just do not forget to be specific when answering this question.
 If you apply for a job at school, mention that you are good in dealing with problematic students and like to communicate with the youngsters.
-You should simply adjust your answer to the exact role you are applying for right now…
+You should simply adjust your answer to the exact role you are applying for…

-What is your experience with the targeted group?
+What is your experience with the target group?

 How do you imagine your normal working day?

-The key is to answer it with a list of duties.
+Answer it with a list of duties.
 Present yourself as someone who wants to work and who has always something to do in the office.
-You can mention for example that if there are no duties, you plan to study and research to make the plans how to make things better in the institution and for the targeted group.
+You can mention also that if there were no regular duties, you would study and research how to make things better in the institution and for the people.

 Where do you see yourself in five years time?

-Honestly, there is not too much space for career growth on social work positions (may be different is some social institutions though, but the exception just proves the rule).
-That is why it is advisable to simply say that you would still love to do the social work in which you see meaningful purpose of your life.
+Honestly, there aren’t many options for career growth in social work (it may differ at some institutions, but the exception just proves the rule).
+Therefore it is advisable to simply say that you would still love to do the social work, as you see meaningful purpose of your life in it.

-How would you build relationships with the target population?
+How would you build relationships with the target group?

-This is one of more difficult social work interview questions.
-However, to mention that you always try to think on the same wavelength and look at the situation from the point of view of the other person is definitely a good base for an excellent answer.
+This is one of the difficult questions.
+However, to mention that you always try to think on the same wavelength and look at the situation from the point of view of other person is definitely a good base for any excellent answer.

 What would you do to solve conflict situations with the others?

-First of all, you should mention that you do your best to avoid conflicts at all.
-As a social worker, you try to be as calm and focused in your job as possible.
+First of all, you should mention that you do your best to avoid conflicts.
+As a social worker, you try to be as calm and focused as possible.
 This is what the employers want to hear from you.

-These were some typical social work interview questions, that examine your personality and your suitability to do the job.
-Typically, hiring person will ask you several more questions, regarding your practical skills.
-I speak about questions like:
+These were some of the typical social work interview questions.
+Recruiters examine your personality and readiness for the job.
+Hiring manager may ask you several more questions regarding your practical skills.
+For example

 - What software can you work with?